leeej84/leeej84.github.io/_posts/2020-05-10-how-to-build-a-2-node-scale-out-file-server-for-highly-available-profile-storage/2020-05-10-how-to-build-a-2-node-scale-out-file-server-for-highly-available-profile-storage.md

 ---
 title: "How to build a 2-node scale-out-file-server for highly available profile storage"
 date: "2020-05-10"
+redirect-from
+- /How to build a 2-node scale-out-file-server for highly available profile storage/
 ---

 Many vendors have released profile disk solutions and since that time there has been a very large amount of people with queries about the kind of storage that's necessary in order to support user's profile disks.
 This blog post will aim to show you a potential solution in a scenario.